 The New Forest National Park is a unique area of woodland and heathland, one of the oldest continuously managed areas of land in the country!
 (The name is no longer accurate!)

-Most beautiful in autumn, when the heathers turn purple and the trees yellow, the Forest is a popular place for club walks as it's only fifteen minutes from Southampton!
+Most beautiful in autumn, when the heathers turn purple and the trees yellow, the Forest is a popular place for club walks as it's only fifteen minutes from Southampton and is populated by plenty of friendly ponies!

 Salisbury is one of our local cathedral cities (famous for its spire, among other things!).
 It's situated on the banks of the River Avon close to Old Sarum, Stonehenge and the Ebble Valley.
 Walks around Salisbury might head to the south via the racecourse, the north along the river or both.
 We have also walked to Salisbury from Southampton as a marathon walk.

-Chichester is a south coast market city full of history from the Stone age, to Roman through Medieval eras.
-It serves as a gateway to Chichester Harbour (an Area of Outstanding Natural Beauty), the South Downs to the North and Arundel to the east.
+Chichester is a south coast market city full of history from the Stone Age, through to the Roman and Medieval eras.
+It serves as a gateway to Chichester Harbour, (an Area of Outstanding Natural Beauty), the South Downs to the North and Arundel to the east.

 The South Downs is Britain's newest National Park, a long ridgeline surrounded by quiet and pleasant woodlands, farmland and quintessentially British countryside.